 Lake Tarpon is a 2,534-acre Fish Management Area near Tarpon Springs, in Pinellas County.
 Although the largemouth bass population and size structure is excellent, fishing pressure is relatively low.
 Florida Fish and Wildlife Conservation Commission (FWC) fisheries biologists regularly sample bass during electrofishing surveys on this lake.
 In fact, Lake Tarpon is rated one of the Top 10 bass lakes in the state of Florida by FWC fisheries biologists.
 Primary largemouth bass fishing areas are found among the weeds which rim the shoreline.
 Bulrush (buggy whips), cattail, and tape grass beds are good places to try.
 Offshore humps, particularly with submerged vegetation, are productive and bass will school and chase shad in open water during the summer months.
 Public boat ramps are located at the county parks off U.S. Route 19 and County Road 611 (also known as East Lake Road).
 These parks are open sunrise to sunset and also offer fishing piers.

-Redear sunfish (shellcracker) can be caught all year from the shell bars on crickets and red wigglers fished below a slip bobber near the bottom, and bluegill (bream) can be caught on crickets and grass shrimp fished along shoreline vegetation.
-Bream are spawning in areas 3 to 5 feet deep over clean bottom.
-Largemouth bass fishing has been good, with two to four pound bass making up the bulk of the catch.
-Recent electrofishing surveys indicated a high abundance of bass from 14 to 20 inches, with a few bigger ones in many of the samples.
+Redear sunfish (shellcracker) can be caught all year from the shell bars on crickets and red wigglers fished below a slip bobber near the bottom, and with live Missouri minnows while fishing for black crappie (specks).
+Largemouth bass fishing has been improving with the rising water temperatures.
 Try fishing a Texas-rigged plastic worm or slow rolling a spinnerbait around the shell bars near deep water.
-Bass have been schooling around the mouth of the outfall canal, and if you can match the size of baitfish they are chasing, you can have a 30 to 40 fish day.
 Live wild shiners should be very productive when drifted over grass beds or dropped into holes in the grass.
-Black crappie (specks) fishing has slowed with the warmer water temperature.
+Black crappie (specks) fishing is good.
 Try drifting live Missouri minnows, or trolling small jigs and spinners in open water to find the schools.
-The best bet is a small green tube jig drifted over grass beds.
+The best bet when using artificial is a small red and chartreuse tube jig drifted over the grass beds.